sscheib/ansible-role-satellite_publish_promote_content_views/README.md

 actions *will* change these objects in your Satellite, I'd urge you to test prior to using this in production right away.
 This role is provided "as is" and I do not take responsibility for any potential devastating consequences it might have.
 Please keep that in mind and test with a snapshot in place for your Satellite or on a lab system.
 Thanks a lot :slightly_smiling_face:

 This role publishes and optionally promotes both Content View and Composite Content view versions.
 It makes use of the Red Hat certified collection [`redhat.satellite`](https://console.redhat.com/ansible/automation-hub/repo/published/redhat/satellite/docs/).

+It is been tested on following Satellite versions:

+- 6.15
+- 6.14
+- 6.13

 To use the certified collection `redhat.satellite` you need to be a Red Hat subscriber.
 If you don't own any subscriptions, you can make use of
 [Red Hat's Developer Subscription](https://developers.redhat.com/articles/faqs-no-cost-red-hat-enterprise-linux) which is provided at no cost by Red Hat.